To join a list, send an email to the address shown. To learn about listservs, read the article below.

 General CPS practitioners/technicians discussion: CPSP Listserv

 This list for general CPS interest has served the CPS community for well over 20 years, with much thanks due to the list’s moderators, particularly Merritt Nenneman.
-The moderator sent current members an invitation to the new group, which is hosted by Groups.io.
-To join (or, for members of the former Yahoo list, to check on the status of the invitation) send an email to [email protected] or visit the group page at https://groups.io/g/CPSPList.
+The moderator sent current members an invitation to a new group in late 2020, which is hosted by Groups.io.
+To join as a new member (or, for members of the former Yahoo list, to check on the status of the invitation) send an email to [email protected] or visit the group page at https://groups.io/g/CPSPList.

 CPS in the healthcare setting: CPS in Healthcare

-This list, first launched in 2004 and now supported by SafetyBeltSafe USA, brings together anyone in healthcare who is interested in CPS.
+This list, first launched in 2004, brings together anyone in healthcare who is interested in CPS.
 Moderator Heidi Heflin says the listserv particularly aims to connect CPSTs with non-CPST nurses and others in healthcare settings whose work involves aspects of CPS.
-Members of the group’s Yahoo listserv were shifted in December to a new Google list.
+Members of the group’s former Yahoo listserv were shifted in December 2020 to a Google list.
 Others who would like to join should send an email to [email protected] or visit the site at https://groups.google.com/g/cpsinhc.

 Special Needs CPS issues: Special Needs Transport